-On behalf of all staff of the Faculty of Engineering (FOE) of The University of the West Indies, Mona Campus, I happily welcome all new and returning students for the 2021/2022 Academic Year.
-The UWI, Mona has been globally ranked by Times Higher Education to be in the top 4% of Universities globally.
-Our BSc Electronics Engineering programme has received ABET International
+On behalf of all staff of the Faculty of Engineering (FEN) of The University of the West Indies, Mona Campus, I happily welcome all new and returning students for the 2024/2025 Academic Year.
+I hope this message finds you well and settling into the new semester with enthusiasm and optimism.